moeenn/knowledgebase/Programming/Go/Go fundamentals.md

 ##### Modules
 It is no longer compulsory to place your project files inside the directories specified above.
-Current versions of GoLang have introduced Go Modules.
+Current versions of Go have introduced Go Modules.
 Inside any normal folder in the system, we can execute the following command to create a Go Module.

 ```bash
 $ go mod init <program_name>